 According to ERA, in 2012, over 13.5 million square feet of EPDM rubber roofing material were recycled since the service began in 2006.
 This program has now expanded to 48 states and parts of Canada.

-Like asphalt roofing, a slight disconnect can occur with contractors and others in the field who might not be aware that EPDM can be responsibly recycled, but the ERA and others in the EPDM industry are working to educate companies on the recycling benefits and opportunities.
+Like asphalt roofing, a slight disconnect can occur with contractors and others in the field who might not be aware that EPDM can be responsibly recycled.
+In fact, Recovering Energy from Roof Waste estimates there are upwards of 200,000 tons of EPDM in landfills and available for recycling.
+The ERA and others in the industry are still working to educate companies on the recycling benefits and opportunities for EPDM.

-The last common roofing material we want to discuss is concrete or clay roofing tile, which is a prominent material used all around the world, especially in Europe (Mediterranean-inspired buildings) and regions with warmer climates.
-Concrete tile roofs promise decades of protection to a structure, do not require the use of harmful chemicals and components during production, and offer home or building owners with a variety of colors to choose from.
+The last common roofing material we want to discuss is concrete or clay roofing tile, which is a prominent material used all around the world, especially in Europe, the Southwest U.S., and other regions with warm climates.
+Concrete tile roofs promise decades of protection to a structure, do not require the use of harmful chemicals during production, and are easier to maintain over time.

-Regarding sustainability, clay and concrete tile roofs are on par with metal roofing.
+Regarding sustainability, clay/concrete tile roofs are similar to metal roofing.
 Tiles made from clay and concrete are mineral-based and can be easily recycled after use as a roofing material.
 In fact, 100% of clay tiles can be reused or recycled.
-This saves tiles from taking up space in landfills, but if the tiles do end up there, at least they won’t release toxic or carcinogenic hydrocarbons chemicals into the earth.
+This saves tiles from taking up space in landfills; however, if the tiles do end up at a landfill, at least they don’t release toxic or carcinogenic hydrocarbon chemicals into the earth.

 There are many uses for recycled concrete and clay roofing tiles, including:

 - Sidewalks and walkways.